InnaLazarenko/InnaLazarenko/README.md

 </details>

  - [Varbintech](https://varbintech.com) - a gorgeous business card application for developers team, where implemented flexible, responsive web and mobile view, light and dark themes. <br>
- **Tools & Technologies that were used**: React, NextJs, Typescript, Git, Figma, Material UI, Styled-Components, Storybook
+ **Tools & Technologies that were used**: React, NextJs, Typescript, Git, Figma, Material UI, Styled-Components, Storybook.

 <details>
 <summary>More</summary>